Before building work starts

 Reviewing the quote

-When considering and comparing quotes, money shouldn’t be the only factor in choosing your contractor.
+When considering and comparing quotes, price shouldn’t be the only factor in choosing your building contractor.
 Compare quotes on more than just price; think about their levels of experience and reliability, what fixtures and fittings they suggest and check their references.
-Look at the details and make sure that they cover the same scope of building work and the same materials and fixtures so you are comparing ‘like with like’.
+Look at the details and make sure that they cover the same scope of building work and the same materials and fixtures, so you are comparing ‘like with like’.
 If any quote is significantly higher or lower than the others, ask why.

-It’s important that you’re happy with everything in the quote because, once you’ve signed the contract, changing anything will be a variation to the contract (and will probably cost you more in time and money).
+It’s important that you’re happy with everything in the quote.
 If any part of the quote is unclear, ask for more details.

 - their past experience with the products